- Mission & Values

 End of the School Day

 All students have to leave the school campus as soon as possible at the conclusion of their lessons or after school activity.

 Students taking the school bus must proceed to the bus promptly at the conclusion of their school day.
-A high standard of behavior is expected on the school buses.
-Instances of poor behavior on school transport will be reported to the relevant Vice Principal.
+A high standard of behaviour is expected on the school buses.
+Instances of poor behaviour on school transport will be reported to the relevant Vice Principal.